Happy Merchant: History

-The image was first created by the American cartoonist "A. Wyatt Mann" (a word play on "A white man"), a pseudonym of Nick Bougas.
-The image was part of a cartoon that also included a racist caricature of a black man and used these images to say: "Let's face it!
+The cartoon was first released in print in 1992 in WAR volume 11, issue 5, on page 7.
+It was part of a cartoon that also included a racist caricature of a black man and used these images to say: "Let's face it!
 A world without Jews and Blacks would be like a world without rats and cockroaches."
-The cartoon was first released in print, but appeared online in February 2001.
+The anti-black part of the image was cropped out in later depictions.
+After its appearance in the paper, Metzger began selling Bougas's cartoons in collected booklets through the paper; one such advertisement in 2001 contained the Happy Merchant image by itself.

+The image had appeared online by February 2001.
 The stereotypical image of a Jew from the cartoon began to spread on various internet communities, where users began to make variations of it.
+After it emerged online, its origins became confused for many years.
+That Bougas was the person behind the A. Wyatt Mann pseudonym had been suspected for years, but was only confirmed in 2015.